Here’s what you need to know:

 Your health care provider should contact you regarding your positive test results and provide you with further directives regarding your present care, follow-up evaluations, and isolation requirements.

-The university will work in coordination with the Knox County Health Department to perform contact tracing.
 Anyone who submits a COVID-19 self-isolation form will be contacted by the university contact tracing staff — generally within 24 hours, but the response time can vary depending on case loads.

 The contact tracing team’s role is to check on a student or employee’s situation, help connect them to support resources, provide guidance, and help contact others who may need to take precautions.